Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 This information is obtained via Redfish queries, so a valid redfish username and password for the target hosts is required.

+This subcommand allows use of the "--xname" options.
+The provided xnames will match against Redfish endpoints that are of type "RouterBMC" as reported by the Hardware State Manager.
+The match is considered valid if the specified xname is a subsequence of the reported ID.
+If the HSM is down, then the verbatim xnames are targeted instead.

 OPTIONS
 =======

 These options must be specified after the subcommand.

-**-x** *XNAME*, **--xname** *XNAME*
-        This option can be used to list the specific xname to query.
-These will match against Redfish endpoints that are of type "RouterBMC" as reported by the Hardware State Manager.
-The match is considered valid if the specified xname is a subsequence of the reported ID.
-If the HSM is down, then the verbatim xnames are targeted instead.
-This option can be used multiple times to specify multiple xnames.

 **-h, --help**
         Print a usage summary and exit.

+.. include:: _sat-xname-opts.rst
 .. include:: _sat-format-opts.rst
 .. include:: _sat-redfish-opts.rst